dssg/MLinPractice/module-1-building.md

 problem types.

 ## Analytical formulation and baselines
-Defining the label, the available features, and the baseline you must beat — which should reflect the status quo, rarely "random."
+Turning the scope into an ML problem.
+What design decisions needs to be made?
+Defining the label, the available features, and the baseline we need to compare against — which should reflect the status quo or easy-to-implement approaches, rarely "random."
 {: .note }
-> **GenAI in practice:** an LLM zero/few-shot prompt is often the baseline you
+> **GenAI in practice:** an LLM zero/few-shot prompt is an example of a easy-to-implement baseline.
-> now have to beat (or beat *with*).
-Every team implements one.

 **Required:** Obermeyer et al., *Dissecting Racial Bias…* (Science, 2019); Passi & Barocas, *Problem Formulation and Fairness* (FAT\*, 2019).

 ## Data exploration
-Exploration in service of modeling decisions — much of the session is team work.
+Data exploration in the context of ML systems.
+How does data exploration support making modeling decisions?
+What phases of an ML project require doing data exploration?
 {: .note }
 > **GenAI in practice:** LLMs for wrangling, parsing, and extracting structure
 > from messy/unstructured data.

 ## Model selection (evaluation)
-Validation strategy: how it relates to how you hope the model will generalize, and why k-fold often lies in practice.
+Validation strategy: how it relates to how you want the model to generalize during deployment/test time, and why k-fold often fails in practice.
 {: .note }
 > **GenAI in practice:** first look at evaluation *without ground truth* — the
 > problem that dominates generative systems.